 KNC Token Overview

 Kyber’s protocol leverages a native token, Kyber Network Crystals (KNC) to align incentives between key stakeholders.
 Initially, the token economics relied heavily on burning KNC tokens in which fees collected in the network were used to burn KNC, ultimately increasing scarcity in the underlying token.
-However, despite the surge in volume throughout 2019, the KNC token failed to see any price appreciation.

 - Custom Fees: Developers can now set their own fees rather than being subject to Kyber’s pre-existing fee-sharing rates (30% of the 0.25% fee)